twop/worker-react-reconciler-demo/README.md

 - Safe: don't run 3rd party (potentially unsafe) code in the same environment as the main app, which can compromise customer data or just have a buggy JS polyfill.
 Figma published an amazing [blog post](https://www.figma.com/blog/an-update-on-plugin-security/) about this problem.
 - Fast: regardless of 3rd party code your main app should feel smooth and responsive no matter what.
 Solutions like embedding `iframe` might not be the best for performance.
 Note that Safe & Fast is often achieved by outsourcing the compute to a separate sandboxed thread or even run it on a server.

-But I think we can generally do better than iframe and [adaptive cards](https://adaptivecards.io/).
+I think we can do better than iframe and [adaptive cards](https://adaptivecards.io/).

 ## Idea
 "What if we can author adaptive cards like UI but in react using `useState` & `useEffect` for interactivity in a Worker (safety + non blocking main thread)"